shahinsalehiin/Darklup-Lite/readme.txt

 **The easy way.**

 Go to your WordPress Dashboard.
-Navigate to Plugins > Add New and then search for "darkluplite".
+Navigate to Plugins > Add New and then search for "darklup".
 Click on Install and then Activate the Plugin.

-That's it, Darklup Lite Plugin is now activated on your site!
+That's it, Darklup Plugin is now activated on your site!

 **The hard way..**

-Download "Darklup Lite WordPress Plugin"  and then extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.
+Download "Darklup WordPress Plugin"  and then extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.